stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 * easily make changes to all charts to accomodate infrastructure changes.
 * easily compare charts to ensure consistency and best practices are met.

+Perhaps a private Helm chart repo should be a standard feature.

 So, let's take a brief detour and [set up a dedicated helm repo](https://github.com/kubernetes/helm/blob/master/docs/chart_repository.md).
-A Helm Chart repository consists of chart tarballs, and `index.yaml`, and a http server that provides bundled charts to clients.
+A Helm Chart repository consists of chart tarballs, an `index.yaml`, and a http server that provides bundled charts to clients.
 Helm makes this easy in GitHub: you can store your charts in a repo, serve the charts through gh-pages, and connect the two with some automation.

 After creating the [charts](https://github.com/stevetarver/charts) repo, I seeded it with a directory structure like [kubernetes/charts](https://github.com/kubernetes/charts) and placed a Jenkins chart in `stable`.